Animation vs Live Action [Pros, Cons, Use Cases & Tools]

 Seeing real people, real places, and real moments on camera builds trust fast, especially when the message is personal or unscripted.

-2. Faster Production (in some cases) - With just a phone or DSLR and basic editing, you can shoot and publish live-action content within hours.
+With just a phone or a DSLR and basic editing, you can shoot and publish live-action content within hours.

 This would be ideal for social media trends or time-sensitive content.